UPC/ravada/docs/INSTALL.md

 - liblocale-maketext-lexicon-perl
 - libmojolicious-plugin-i18n-perl

-##Old Mojolicious

-In old debians and ubuntus Mojolicious is too outdated.
-Remove libmojolicious-perl and install the cpan release (if applicable):

-    $ sudo apt-get purge libmojolicious-perl
-    $ sudo apt-get install cpanminus build-essential
-    $ sudo cpanm Mojolicious

 #Mysql Database

 ## MySQL user
 Create a database named "ravada". in this stage the system wants you to identify a password for your sql.

     $ mysqladmin -u root -p create ravada